mostafamedhat1983/ODC-project/README.md

          	--region=us-east-1 --output text )
 ```

-Register EC2 instances with IDS EC2_ID1 and EC2_ID2 to target group with ARN TG_ARN.
+Register EC2 instances with IDs EC2_ID1 and EC2_ID2 to target group with ARN TG_ARN.
 You have to use target group ARN to register targts ,you cant use its ID or name
 ```groovy
 		aws elbv2 register-targets \